dynamizeMe/termax/README.md

 ![](./gifs/termaxExample4.gif)
 #### Setting callbacks on a chain

-There a multiple ways to set a callback on a chain.
+There are multiple ways to set a callback on a chain.
 We can use a setter:

 ```javascript